Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 ## **User Experience (UX) & Design**

-The website is a single-serving site (SSS).
+The website was initially a single-serving site (SSS), however I added a welcome screen to ensure the player had access to the instructions before gameplay began.
 My final design is simple and prioritizes the game play area.
 Neither the setting or control buttons interfere with the game play area.

 ### **User Stories**